spring-epfl/zksk/docs/usage.rst

 Basic Usage
 -----------

-This page will outline possible use cases of the library and walk through several examples.
+This page outlines walks through the basic usage of ``zksk`` library, leveraging only built-in primitives.

 Notation and Syntax
 ^^^^^^^^^^^^^^^^^^^